-Paragraph 1 Study programme 23

-Article 1 Composition of the study programme 23

-Article 2 Composition of the first year 23

-Article 3 Composition of major, second and third year 23

-Article 4 Minor

-Article 5 Bachelor's Thesis 24

-Paragraph 2 Admission requirements 24

-Article 6 Admission requirements 24

-Paragraph 3 Education, practicals & examinations 25

-Article 7 Type of education 25

-Article 8 Practicals and examinations

-Article 9 Frequency, times and sequence of examinations 25

-Paragraph 4 Honours Programme 25

-Article 10 AES Bachelor Honours Programme 25

-Paragraph 5 Deviations from the study programme 26

-Article 11 Deviations from the study programme

-Paragraph 6 Transitional measure(s) 26

-Article 12 Linear Algebra (AESB1311)

-Article 13 Grand Challenges and Applied Earth Sciences (AESB1242)

-Article 14 Rock Mechanics (AESB2341)
+Paragraph 1 - Study programme 21 Article 1 - Composition of the study programme 21 Article 2 - Composition of the first year 21 Article 3 - Composition of second and third year 21 Article 4 - Minor 22 Article 5 - Bachelor's Thesis 22 Paragraph 2 - Admission requirements Article 6 - Admission requirements Paragraph 3 - Education, practicals and examinations Article 7 - Type of education Article 8 - Practicals and examinations 23 Article 9 - Frequency, times and sequence of examinations 23 Paragraph 4 - Honours Programme 23 Article 10 - AES Bachelor Honours Programme 23 Paragraph 5 - Deviations from the study programme 24 Article 11 - Deviations from the study programme 24 Paragraph 6 - Transitional rules academic year 2023-2024 24 Article 12 - Transitional rules academic year 2023-2024 24

-Paragraph 1 General
+Paragraph 1 - General

-Article 1 Applicability of the regulations
+Article 1 - Applicability of the regulations

-- These regulations including the programme specific annex, apply to the teaching and the examinations of the Bachelor degree programme in Applied Earth Sciences, hereafter to be referred to as 'the programme'.
+- These regulations including the programme specific Annex apply to the teaching and examinations of the Bachelor's programme Applied Earth Science hereinafter referred to as 'the programme'.
 Paragraphs 1,4,5,6 and 8 of these regulations apply to the minors taught in the aforementioned programme. - 2.
-The programme is provided under the responsibility of the faculty of Civil Engineering and Geosciences of Delft University of Technology, hereinafter referred to as the faculty.
+The programme is provided under the responsibility of the faculty Civil Engineering and Geosciences of Delft University of Technology, hereinafter referred to as the faculty.

-Article 2 Concepts / Definitions
+Article 2 - Concepts